Bhupesh-V/Bhupesh-V.github.io/hire.md

 ## `Domain C`: As a Dev Community Builder/Manager

-I have been managing [r/developersIndia](https://reddit.com/r/developersIndia) since its inception in 2020 (4 years and counting).
+I have been managing India's largest dev network, [r/developersIndia](https://reddit.com/r/developersIndia) since its inception in 2020 (4 years and counting).
 I can help you with:

 - Building & managing dev communities.
 - Understanding the developer ecosystem.
-- Moderation & community management.
+- Developer marketing strategies.

 <br>